LaszloLueck/Pihole2Influx/README.md

  }}
 ```
 As you can see, i compare the complete result-string from strinbuilder with the terminator-string.
 And voila, everything works fine now.
 I will inspect the behavior until tomorrow.
-I update my project on 17:30 and since then, i could not see any error  then i will remove the influxdb code for the exceptions
+I update my project on 17:30 and since then, i could not see any error in influxdb.
+If there are no exceptions tomorrow, i will remove the exception code from the project and the visualisation from grafana.

 ### 2020-11-30
 #### Updated docker-compose file